Open-Pectus/Open-Pectus/openpectus/lsp/LspReadme.md

   - canlled frequently, possibly on each keystroke during editing
 - pylsp_hover
 - pylsp_symbols
   - not getting useful results with this.
-First, returning DocumentSymbolItem fails on the client.
+First, returning DocumentSymbol fails on the client.
 Returning SymbolInformationItem does not fail but also doesn't do anything (coloring and what have we).
 The failure for DocumentSymbolItem is the same as we get for SymbolInformationItem with a bad property name.
 Also, can't figure out which protocol version the client is actually using.
+    Trying out DocumentSymbols again.
+Works if we only use the required properties name, kind, range, selectionRange.
+The client call succeeds but nothing happens visually.

 - semantic tokens, may also provide color info - but I can't find a pslsp hook for this kind of request
   docs: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_semanticTokens